mmiranda222/.statsuite/recipes/Automated-tests-in-postman.md

 }
 ```

-- Script for **Structure XML format** defined in the data query under "Tests"
+- Script for **Structure XML format** defined in the structure query under "Tests"

 ```javascript
 const XMLtoCompare = ' /* add all Xml content as joined lines */ ';